maciejmatczak/photo-import/README.md

 ## TODO

-- add appdir based config
-  - app config should point to scenario config
-  - scenario config should exist somewhere else - easier to backup, etc.
-- add data handling: app data?
+- import session handling
+  - on each import, bound dates for each scenario should be saved
+- disk/partition selector
 - flow:
   - after import data, save the current "boundaries" of last used import, so they would be reused automatically next time